MyMarvel/goLikes/README.md

 git clone git@github.com:MyMarvel/goLikes.git
 cd goLikes
 ```
-Change [settings.go] in case you want to disable the http part of the project and leave only the gRPC one.
+Change services section in [settings/default.yml] file in case you want to disable the http part of the project and leave only the gRPC one.
 You can change ports for redis or a web server here too.
 Then execute:
 ```sh
 go run .
 ```